 U.S. Rep. Vern Buchanan is co-chair of the bipartisan 29-member Florida congressional delegation and currently serves on the powerful House Ways and Means Committee, which has jurisdiction over tax policy, international trade, health care, welfare, Social Security and Medicare.
 Buchanan is second in seniority on the committee after Leader Kevin Brady and is the lead Republican of the Health Subcommittee, a key panel that has broad jurisdiction over traditional Medicare, the Medicare prescription drug benefit and Medicare Advantage.
 The subcommittee also oversees issues relating to medical education, private health insurance programs and subsidies delivered through the tax code, consumer-directed health savings tools and issues related to the quality of and access to care.
 Buchanan is also the co-chair of House Republican Leader McCarthy’s Healthy Future Task Force which aims to develop Republican health reform initiatives.

 A self-made businessman, Buchanan understands that America’s economic strength flows from its entrepreneurial spirit and pro-growth, free-market policies.
-Buchanan is heavily involved with efforts to fix our broken tax code and is looking to 2017 as the year that major tax reform will finally be accomplished.
-He is focused on lowering tax rates for individuals and small businesses and on simplifying the tax code.
-He has worked tirelessly to enact tax incentives to help small businesses, end burdensome regulations, and limit frivolous lawsuits.
+He currently sits on the prestigious Joint Committee on Taxation, a small group of the most senior tax-writers in Congress.
+Buchanan previously served as chairman of the Tax Policy Subcommittee and played a key role in passage of a sweeping tax cut bill.
+During the tax reform debate, he focused on lowering tax rates for individuals and small businesses and on simplifying the tax code.
+He has worked to enact tax incentives to help small businesses, end burdensome regulations and limit frivolous lawsuits.

-A husband and father, Congressman Buchanan lives in Longboat Key, Florida with his wife of more than 30 years.
-Vern and Sandy Buchanan have two grown sons, James and Matt.
+A husband and father, Congressman Buchanan lives in Longboat Key, Florida with Sandy, his wife of more than 40 years.
+Vern and Sandy have two grown sons, James and Matt and eight grandchildren.